typedb/typedb-docs/11-query/05-updating-data.md

 This query first looks for any instance of type `media` that owns the `caption` attribute containing an `"inappropriate word"` and then inserts the new instance of the `caption` attribute with the value of `"deleted"` to be owned by the matched owners.
 Finally, it deletes all instances of `caption` with the value of `"inappropriate word"`.

-### Updating a relation by changing the role players
+### Update a relation by changing its role players
-We can add role players with a match for a relation and a new concept to add as a role player, and then inserting the new role player into the same relation.
+We can add role players to a relation by `match`ing the relation and the concept that will be the new role player, and then insert the new role player into the same relation.

 <div class="tabs dark">